THE LAYMAN’S QUANT LEXICON

 Option

-Derivative contract that give the holder the right, but not the obligation, to buy or sell an asset at a predetermined price before or at the expiration of the contract.
+A derivative contract giving the holder the right, but not the obligation, to buy or sell an asset at a predetermined price before or at expiration.

 Ornstein-Uhlenbeck Process